Chicken with lemon roast potatoes and green beans

 5 garlic cloves, finely chopped

-400g of green beans, trimmed
+500g of green beans, trimmed and cut into 3

 1 tin (400g) of pulped or chopped tomatoes

-1 chicken stock pot (or cube)
+1 chicken stock pot

 1 tsp sugar